inferiorStudent/experiment-code/README.md

-# Simulation: real-time scheduling with GPU resource contention
+# Simulation: real-time scheduling with GPU streaming multiprocessor resource contention

 1. This is the experiment code of my unfinished *graduation thesis* regarding to real time scheduling with partitioned-EDF and SM-based allocation algorithm(SMAA).
 Algorithm for comparison, STGM-busy, WFD-NA, WFD-SMA and RA-NA will be coded in near future, no later than the last day of this year!
 2. Under the directory `${pwd}/`, use the command `make` to compile the project and get the executive file `main`.